eduvpn/documentation/eduvpn.surfcloud.nl/README.md

     push "dhcp-option DNS 2001:610:3:200a:192:87:36:36"
     push "dhcp-option DNS 2001:610:0:800b:195:169:124:124"

-The IPv6 addresses are not picked up by all OpenVPN clients, it seems Viscosity on Windows picks this up, but not OpenVPN on Windows.
-They are ignored there.
+The IPv6 DNS addresses are not picked up by all OpenVPN clients, it seems [Viscosity](https://www.sparklabs.com/viscosity/) on Windows picks this up, but not OpenVPN on Windows.
+Other clients are untested as of now.

 Currently, only one OpenVPN instance, listening on `udp/1194`, is available.